netsells/gulp/README.md

 	* Minified
 	* Moved to thje public folder
 	* Split up into multiple files if IE selector limit is reached
+* SASS
+	* Compiles to CSS
+	* Auto-prefixes any vendor specific attributes
+	* Moved to the public folder
+	* Minified
+	* Moved to thje public folder
+	* Split up into multiple files if IE selector limit is reached
 * Images
 	* Images are compressed
 	* Moved to the public folder